We’re sorry that you haven’t had a positive experience with Cap-a-Pie.

 Your appeal will be considered by the committee within 4 weeks and a decision will be communicated to you.
 You will not be able to appeal this decision through Cap-a-Pie.

 You can also make a complaint about our work to other bodies including:

 It’s important that Cap-a-Pie senior staff and trustees take the time to reflect, learn and understand what we can do better.
-Each compliant or concern and how we have responded to it, plus any response from you, will be shared and discussed at Cap-a-Pie’s next trustee meeting.
+Each complaint or concern, and how we have responded to it, plus any response from you, will be shared and discussed at Cap-a-Pie’s next trustee meeting.